What is phishing? How to recognize and report phishing emails?

 SMShing

 SMShing relies on SMS and text messages as a primary phishing attack vector.
-By working on the same phishing phenomena, the attacker sends out deceptive messages to grasp the receiver’s attention by pretending to be from a reliable source and convinces them to provide sensitive information such as account credentials, MFA (Multi-factor authentication) codes, click over the URL, etc. It is also often time well-crafted messages that engage the receiver and push them forward the same messages to their contacts.
+By working on the same phishing phenomena, the attacker sends out deceptive messages to grasp the receiver’s attention by pretending to be from a reliable source and convinces them to provide sensitive information such as account credentials, MFA (Multi-factor authentication) codes, click over the URL, etc.

 How to recognize phishing emails?